alialib/alia/docs/value-identity.md

 changed from what's already on screen.)

-To address this concern, instead of using a signal's value to detect changes, alia requires any readable signal to provide a *value identity*.
+To address this concern, instead of using a signal's value to detect changes, alia requires any signal with a value to also provide a *value identity*.
 A value identity is a simple proxy for the actual value that is used purely for detecting changes.

 *If a signal's value changes, its value identity must also change.*